Children at Luxton Park fill new backpacks with books and activity kits from the library!

 The Library Van Near You

 The Luxton Park back-to-school event is just one of many appearances the library van has made in parks and at events across Hennepin County.
-This summer, the van has been busy visiting farmers’ markets, parks, and community centers to bring free resources, information, and Wi-Fi to patrons.
-With the quickly changing reality of the pandemic, the library van continues to be a valuable tool in bringing the library directly to the community while connecting safely outdoors.
-For many, especially those with limited internet access or transportation, the library van has become the main way they receive library updates and services.
-The van was recently outfitted with a powerful Wi-Fi signal and printer, helping patrons from all corners of the county connect online for work, school, and play.
+In the summer, the van is busy visiting farmers’ markets, parks, and community centers to bring free resources, information, and Wi-Fi to patrons.
+During the height of the pandemic, the library van was a valuable tool in bringing the library directly to the community while connecting safely outdoors.
+For many, especially those with limited internet access or transportation, the library van was the main way they received library updates and services.
+The van was even outfitted with a powerful Wi-Fi signal and printer, helping patrons from all corners of the county connect online for work, school, and play.

 "The All Are Welcome Van provides an opportunity to share who the library is and to be a first touchpoint introduction to the library, how it all works, and what resources the library offers." –Chaleng, HCL